NevioGames/NGMods/README.md

-# Forge 1.18.2 Mods Collection
+# Forge Mods Created by BloodRaid

-Welcome to the official repository for my collection of Forge 1.18.2 mods!
-This project includes a variety of custom mods designed to enhance your Minecraft experience, each bringing unique features and gameplay elements to the game.
+Welcome to the official repository for my Forge mods!
+This project includes a list of all mods I have created and currently maintain.
+Each mod brings unique features and gameplay elements to Minecraft, enhancing the game in various ways.
 Below, you will find descriptions and details for each mod in this collection.

 ## Included Mods